Design Leadership

 What this looks like in practice

-- Teaching design thinking skills across EPD teams
+• Introducing experimentation practices and teaching design thinking across EPD teams

 Impact